 The Shelta Seahawk sun hat uses a stiff brim that won’t fall and block your vision when it’s wet or windy.
 In fact, the Shelta sun hat was invented to handle water-focused adventure sports like standup paddling and surfing — without flopping around or getting in the way.

 I’m not a surfer, but I swim, raft, kayak and fish in the water often enough to know that sometimes slathering on sunscreen just isn’t enough protection from the sun’s UV rays.
 For those long days on the water in relentless sun, I ordered a Shelta Seahawk sun hat and promptly put it to use.
-This is what I learned:
+After extensive testing over multiple seasons, this is what I learned:

 Shelta Seahawk Sun Hat Review